lengushuru/hello-rails-react/README.md

 > <li><a href="https://redux.js.org/">Redux</a></li>
 ### Key Features <a name="key-features"></a>

-> - User can create a See a random Greeting
+> - User can create and See a random Greeting
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->